haodeng/springboot-with-k8s/README.md

 * hot deploy to k8s via skaffold dev mode (checkout service-discovery)
 * Intercept the orders-service for local debug and fast dev.
 No hot deploy required even (checkout service-discovery)
 * Use IDE remote debug a pod
+* Use tilt to quick dev & deploy

 ## Ingress
 * Ingress demo